Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 ```

 <!--- TEST FLEXIBLE_THREAD -->

+Note how easily one may forget the corresponding context element and then still safely access thread local.
+To avoid such situations, it is recommended to use [ensurePresent] method
+and fail-fast on improper usages.

 `ThreadLocal` has first-class support and can be used with any primitive `kotlinx.coroutines` provides.
 It has one key limitation: when thread-local is mutated, a new value is not propagated to the coroutine caller